fanduel-oss/refract/docs/recipes/creating-an-api-dependency.md

         )
 ```

-Neither feels like a clean solution: it's still a lot of overhead for a simple API request.
+Neither feels like a clean solution - it's still a lot of overhead for a simple API request.

 #### Flexibility

 This approach makes the code harder to change.
-What if we want to migrate to a new version of the API, or add an extra header to the request, or add some common data transformation to a specific endpoint?
-We would have to trawl through our app, find every API request, and consider the context of each request to make sure we're refactoring correctly.
+What if we want to migrate to a new version of the API, add an extra header to all requests, or add some common data transformation to a specific endpoint?

+To make those changes, we would have to trawl through our app, find every API request, and consider the context of each request to make sure we're refactoring correctly.

 #### Testability